Salford: Geography

 The Irwell, sourced at Cliviger in Lancashire, flows from the north and for a distance forms the statutory boundary between Salford and Manchester.
 Flooding has historically been a problem and the Irwell has seen much modification along its course in Salford with some bends being removed, channelisation, and the construction of levees and bank reinforcements.
 Salford has expanded along the river valley to the north and south and on to higher ground on the valley sides at Irlams o' th' Height and Higher Broughton.
 Unconsolidated glacial deposits along the riverbank at Broughton have caused several landslides along the riverbank.
 The City Engineer's Department of the City of Salford recorded one such incident near Great Clowes Street in February 1882, and others in 1886, 1887 and 1888.
 In 1892 the road was propped with timber supports.
 The tram service along the road was discontinued in 1925, and the road closed to mechanically propelled vehicles in January 1926.
 Further slips saw the road closed completely in July 1933, and although no substantial movements have been recorded since 1948 slow subsidence around the Cliff continues to this day.

 Salford's built environment is made up of a range of building stock.
 Some inner-city areas are noted for chronic urban decay.
 Salford's housing stock is characterised by an oversupply of older, smaller terraced housing and flatted accommodation that declined in value during the late 20th century.
 As demand fell, it left many owners in negative equity and often without the means to maintain their homes in reasonable condition.
 As a result, much of the built environment is poor.

 Land use in Salford is overwhelmingly urban, with a number of green spaces.
-The largest is Kersal Dale Country Park, which covers about 32 ha.
+The largest is Kersal Dale country park, which covers about 32 ha.
 Others include Kersal Moor in Higher Kersal, The Meadow, Peel Park and the adjacent David Lewis Recreation Ground close to the University of Salford, and Albert Park and Clowes Park in Broughton.
 The territory of Salford is contiguous with other towns on all sides, and as defined by the Office for National Statistics forms the sixth-largest settlement in the Greater Manchester Urban Area, the United Kingdom's second-largest conurbation.
 The M602 motorway enters Salford from Eccles to the west.
 The A580 "East Lancashire Road" terminates at Salford, entering the area from Pendlebury.

+City centre

+Salford is polycentric (has more than one centre).
+The main city centre could be considered to be located around Bexley Square near where the town hall and cathedral are located.
+However, its main shopping centres are Salford Shopping Centre in Pendleton and Salford Quays.
+As the city has expanded and incorporated Eccles, Walkden, Swinton and Pendlebury, there are now retail and economic centres belonging to these towns.